The Latest Threat to Online Commerce

-Between the spike in ecommerce – online retail sales will top one trillion dollars by 2027 – and increasingly relaxed return polices like in-store returns in 30 seconds; it’s no wonder return rates are spiking.
+Between the spike in ecommerce – online retail sales will top one trillion dollars by 2027 – and increasingly relaxed return policies like in-store returns in 30 seconds; it’s no wonder return rates are spiking.
 Around $400 billion in merchandise was returned in 2017; up 70% from two years ago.
-According to UPS, these returns are costing retailers 20 to 65% of the cost of goods sold.

-To help slow down returns, retailers are modifying their policies.
-A recent Bloomberg article covered some of the new strategies retailers are putting in place.
+In addition to combating return fraud and to help slow down returns, retailers are modifying their policies.
+In late 2017, a Bloomberg article covered some of the strategies retailers are putting in place.
+More recently, the headlines have been dominated by Amazon and their approach to fighting back against fraud.

 Lower Price in Exchange of Return Opt Out